awsdocs/amazon-ecs-developer-guide/doc_source/appmesh-getting-started.md

 All of the properties in the following example are required\.
 Some of the property values are also required, but some are *replaceable*\.
 The Envoy container definition must be marked as `essential`\.
 The virtual node name for the Amazon ECS service must be set to the value of the `APPMESH_VIRTUAL_NODE_NAME` property\.
 The value for the `user` setting must match the `IgnoredUID` value from the task definition proxy configuration\.
 In this example, we use `1337`\.
 The health check shown here waits for the Envoy container to bootstrap properly before reporting to Amazon ECS that the Envoy container is healthy and ready for the application containers to start\.

 The following code shows an Envoy container definition example\.
-You can replace *us\-west\-2* with any Region that App Mesh is supported in\.
-For a list of supported regions, see [AWS Service Endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html#appmesh_region)\.

-You must use the App Mesh Envoy container image until the Envoy project team merges changes that support App Mesh\.
-For additional details, see the [GitHub roadmap issue](https://github.com/aws/aws-app-mesh-roadmap/issues/10)\.

 ```
 {